hetmankp/mcmerge/README.md

 1. First the type of merging to be performed with the edge about to be traced is specified.
 Note that the 'ocean' type isn't a type on its own but rather specifies whether terrain removed below sea level should be filled with water instead of air, in association with other merge types.
 2. The chunks running along both sides of the traced edged are selected.
 These may be either:
-   * 'union'      - chunks from both the existing and new edge being added
+   * union        - chunks from both the existing and new edge being added
-   * 'intersect'  - only chunks present in both the existing and the new edge
+   * intersection - only chunks present in both the existing and the new edge
-   * 'difference' - only chunks present in the new edge but not the old one
+   * difference   - only chunks present in the new edge but not the old one
 3. Once the chunks defining the edge have been selected, the type of merge (as specified in step #1) will be applied to those edges chunks.
 Again, this is one of:
-   * 'add'        - both the merge type from the existing and the new edge are used
+   * add          - both the merge type from the existing and the new edge are used
-   * 'replace'    - for the chunks from the new edge, only use the new merge type
+   * replace      - for the chunks from the new edge, only use the new merge type
-   * 'transition' - this is mostly like 'replace' however it attempts to perform an 'add' on the chunks where the old and new edges meet and does some additional smoothing for a nice transition between the two
+   * transition   - this is mostly like 'replace' however it attempts to perform an 'add' on the chunks where the old and new edges meet and does some additional smoothing for a nice transition between the two
 4. Finally once the new edge is fully defined with steps 1-3, it is either added to the contour data along with the old data using --combine, or it replaces the old data entirely by using --discard.